How Do You Calculate Pain and Suffering?

 Cases do not go to trial for free.
 There are costs involved in every case.
 How much is determined by the type and complexity of the case.
 When liability is not clear, a liability expert may be required.
 This could be an accident reconstructionist or an industry expert.
-In cases such as a commercial trucking case, the cost of just the liability experts to analyze the data and conduct forensic examination of the “black box” may run tens of thousands of dollars.
+In cases such as a commercial trucking case, the cost of just the liability experts to analyze the data and conduct a forensic examination of the “black box” may run tens of thousands of dollars.

 Additionally, medical expert testimony is commonly required in cases.
 The more extensive the damages are, the more expensive the expert tends to be.
-This is because a neurosurgeon’s fee to be an expert and testify tend to be higher than the fee of a general practitioner or a chiropractor.
-Insurance companies understand the costs that are involved, and will use that to try to pressure people into lower settlements.
+This is because a neurosurgeon’s fee to be an expert and testify tends to be higher than the fee of a general practitioner or a chiropractor.
+Insurance companies understand the costs that are involved and will use that to try to pressure people into lower settlements.
 They know which lawyers will go the distance and which ones will ultimately settle no matter what.

 Another important factor in determining the amount of the offers you can expect is the identity of the insurance company you are dealing with.
 Some insurance companies are known to push cases all the way to trial.
 They may even use the tactic of driving up your cost of proving the case to force you to settle for less.
-The do this under the theory that by making the case cost-prohibitive now, lawyers will stop bringing peoples cases and the accident victims will be forced to accept whatever little offer they get.
+They do this under the theory that by making the case cost-prohibitive now, lawyers will stop bringing people’s cases and the accident victims will be forced to accept whatever little offer they get.

 Additionally, there are a number of cut-rate or nonstandard insurance carriers that drag cases out in an attempt to stall people into settling for less.

-Any Extenuating Circumstances That Might Warrant Punitive Damages?
+Extenuating Circumstances That Might Warrant Punitive Damages

 A punitive damage award is difficult to obtain in Texas thanks to tort reform.
 You must convince a unanimous jury by clear and convincing evidence that the harm was the result of fraud malice or gross negligence.
-While difficult, this may be possible, particularly in the case of criminal conduct or severe cases of gross flagrant disregard for the heath and welfare of others.
+While difficult, this may be possible, particularly in the case of criminal conduct or severe cases of gross flagrant disregard for the health and welfare of others.

 Insurance companies will always tell you they do not “consider” punitive damages in their offer.
 But when you have a clear case of DWI causing serious injury or flagrant gross negligence, they will consider it if you hit them with a proper demand letter.
 Furthermore, if they fail to consider it in an appropriate case, this is a good indication you need to file a lawsuit to get the full value of your personal injury case.

-In short, there are many factors that go into determining the value of a personal injury case.
+In short, many factors go into determining the value of a personal injury case.
 No pain and suffering calculator you find online is going to be accurate.
 None can tell you exactly what your case is worth except a jury.
 A qualified personal injury lawyer can give you an opinion as to what they think they might be able to settle it for or what a jury might award–but keep in mind that personal injury attorneys do not have a crystal ball.
-Don’t be fooled by the so called ‘pain and suffering calculators” and “personal injury formulas” you see online.
+Don’t be fooled by the so-called ‘pain and suffering calculators” and “personal injury formulas” you see online.